jimcondie/Mandelbrot-set/README.md

 # Mandelbrot-set

 this code allows one to create views of the Mandelbrot set, that are zoomed in.
-Areas of interest usually lie at the boundary of the set, that's why this program uses the formula to pick points on the main cardioid of the Mandelbrot set
+Areas of interest usually lie at the boundary of the set, that's why this program uses the formula to pick points on the main cardioid of the Mandelbrot set.

-the text file sets the center and window size and zoom for example, the following parameters will give a whole Set centered (albeit it will be pretty coarse)
+The text file sets the center and window size and zoom for example, the following parameters will give a whole Set centered (albeit it will be pretty coarse)

+Alpha sets the fractional angle around the cardioid.
+The maxiter is the maximum iterations the program will run on a given pixel.

 ######
 100 100 250 0.5 -3 3